 This course will allow candidates to practice and demonstrate how to appropriately design instruction and design, implement, and analyze assessments within a variety of grade levels and subject areas.
-The latest research on effective research will also be evaluated.
+Candidates will be focused on becoming accomplished in applying all the California state Teacher Performance Expectations with an emphasis on effective literacy instruction.
 The course will provide support and sharing of best practices among student teachers where strategies and value added experiences can be collaborated.
-Connected to the course is the eight week week full-day student teaching field experience.
+Connected to the course is the eight week full-day student teaching field experience.
 Candidates will teach under the guidance of a Jessup supervisor with the cooperation of a credentialed master teacher in a traditional classroom.
 In the field candidates should experience preparation, instruction, assessment, cumulative files, STAR results, IEPs, SSTs, RTI, PLC, faculty meetings, and a variety of educational experience relevant to the individual school or district.
 The course is open to multiple subject and single subject credential candidates who have met all requirements according to the student teaching application and the student teaching handbook.
 The candidate will prepare and submit the California Teaching Performance Assessments as part of this course.
 Candidates must pass the CalTPA exams to be recommended for a preliminary credential.
 Multiple Subject candidates ONLY: It is highly recommended that the Reading Instruction Competence Assessment (RICA) be passed prior to this course.

-Prerequisites: Verification of passing the Basic Skills Requirement (e.g. CBEST or equivalent), Subject Matter Competency (e.g., CSETs or equivalent), and qualifying CPR certification; EDU 575.
+Prerequisites: Subject Matter Competency (e.g., CSETs or equivalent), and qualifying CPR certification; EDU 575.